Veronica (plant)

 Veronica is the largest genus in the flowering plant family Plantaginaceae, with about 500 species.
 It was formerly classified in the family Scrophulariaceae.
 Common names include speedwell, bird's eye, and gypsyweed.

-Taxonomy for this genus is currently being reanalysed, with the genus Hebe and the related Australasian genera Derwentia, Detzneria, Chionohebe, Heliohebe, Leonohebe and Parahebe now included by many botanists.
+Taxonomy for this genus was changed in the early 21st century, with the genus Hebe and the related Australasian genera Derwentia, Detzneria, Chionohebe, Heliohebe, Leonohebe and Parahebe now included.
 Monophyly of the genus is supported by nuclear ribosomal internal transcribed spacer (ITS) and cpDNA.

-The taxa of the genus are herbaceous annuals or perennials, and also subshrubs, shrubs or small trees if Hebe is included.
-Most of the species are from the temperate Northern Hemisphere, though with some species from the Southern Hemisphere; Hebe is mostly from New Zealand.
+The taxa of the genus are herbaceous annuals or perennials, and also subshrubs, shrubs or small trees when Hebe is included.
+Most of the species are from the temperate Northern Hemisphere, though with some species from the Southern Hemisphere; Veronica sect.
+Hebe is mostly from New Zealand.

 Taxonomy

 The genus name Veronica used in binomial nomenclature was chosen by Carl Linnaeus based on preexisting common usage of the name veronica in many European languages for plants in this group.
 Such use in English is attested as early as 1572.
 The name probably reflects a connection with Saint Veronica, whose Latin name is ultimately derived from Greek, Berenice.